DataSets and DataLoaders

 EuroSatAllBands Dataset

 In this class, we will make use of the EuroSat dataset, which can be downloaded from Kaggle: https://www.kaggle.com/datasets/apollo2506/eurosat-dataset.
 There are two versions of these data: EuroSat and EuroSatAllBands.
 We will make use of the data with all 13 bands: EuroSatAllBands.
-The band designations are as follows:
+The band designations and associated spatial resolutions are as follows:

 • 1 = Coastal Aerosol (60 m)